ddddwee1/sul/README.md

 # SULsT
-Self-using layers based on Tensorflow
+Self-use layers based on Tensorflow

+I try to use this to implement different models.